sjhman44/ClearcomPanelConfigGenerator/README.md

-This is a work in progress...
+This is a work in progress so results may vary.

-Building a site to generate clearcom .ccl config files for Clearcom EHX Matrix, such that users can generate their own configs.
+I am building a webapp to generate clearcom .ccl config files for the Clearcom EHX Matrix, such that users can generate their own configs.
+This is a personal project, and has no affiliation with Clear-Com or HM Electronics, Inc.